CSUChico-CSCI644/CSCI644-Course-Materials/Links.md

 * [Linux Upskill Challenge](https://linuxupskillchallenge.com/) - Useful reference similar to many of the assignments/labs
 * [Linux From Scratch](https://www.linuxfromscratch.org/) - A deep dive challenge beyond just sysadmin in understanding linux
 * [General Academic Email Etiquette](https://medium.com/@lportwoodstacer/how-to-email-your-professor-without-being-annoying-af-cf64ae0e4087#.h9ipxkg5z) - I'm fine with you calling me by my first name, but if you are going to use a salutation, make sure it's a correct one.
-* [Moodle](https://moodle.csuchico.edu) - We will be using the Moodle Learning Management System (LMS) this semester.
-The enrollment key was given out in lecture, email me if you missed the first lecture and didn't get the enrollment key for Moodle.
-* [Piazza](http://piazza.com/) - The discussion board site we will be using for this semester.
+* [Ed Discussion](https://edstem.org/) - The discussion board site we will be using for this semester.
 I'll be posting announcements here.
 This is also where you should ask your generic, non-code specific questions.
+You can also ask me questions privately, make sure you register with the campus email that you should be invited to the class via.